Seance1723/Master-of-SEO/README.md

 ## What Makes It Different

-- Built for AI agents, not just humans
+- Built for AI agents, not just dashboards
-- Rule-based SEO reasoning
-- Do / Don't guardrails
-- Priority scoring: `P0`, `P1`, `P2`, `P3`
 - Works through CLI, MCP, and package import
+- Uses do/don't guardrails to avoid unsafe SEO recommendations
+- Prioritizes findings as `P0`, `P1`, `P2`, and `P3`
+- Returns `needs_input` or `partial` when evidence is missing
-- Safe by default: does not hallucinate live data
+- Keeps live data separate from provided data
-- Designed for npm distribution
+- Designed for npm distribution and MCP-compatible coding agents
-- Useful for developers, SEO teams, content teams, and agencies
+- Useful for developers, SEO teams, content teams, agencies, and product teams

-## Safe By Default
+## Safe Data Policy

 Master of SEO does not invent data.
-If live crawl, keyword, ranking, traffic, backlink, GA4, or Search Console data is not provided, it returns safe recommendations or asks for input.
+If live crawl, keyword, ranking, traffic, backlink, GA4, Search Console, revenue, review, rating, security, or Core Web Vitals data is not provided, it returns safe recommendations or asks for input.

 Live crawling, Search Console reads, GA4 reads, SERP scraping, backlink checks, ranking checks, keyword API calls, and external validation require future provider integrations.